WarnerMedia/artemis/ui/README.md

 ### 🛡️ Secure Coding

 - [Snyk: 10 React Security Best Practices](https://snyk.io/blog/10-react-security-best-practices/) - Good overview of security considerations when writing a React app
+- [Snyk: 10 npm Security Best Practices](https://snyk.io/blog/ten-npm-security-best-practices/) - Good recommendations for using npm in a project more securely
 - Any other standards/best practice guides related to the current application stack (JavaScript, React, Redux, etc.)

 ### 🛠️ Development Patterns